thunder-engine/thunder-doc/reference/playerinput.rst

 ----

-.. _api_PlayerInput_673fe849:
+.. _api_PlayerInput_970a458c:

  void **PlayerInput::setControlScheme** (:ref:`ControlScheme<api_ControlScheme>` * *scheme*)

-Assigns a new control *scheme*.
+Assigns a new control scheme.
 All previous bindings and key states will be cleaned.

 **See also** controlScheme().